 Collateral Criminal Consequences

-There are other consequences beyond the jail time and fines that are prescribed by statute.
+There are other consequences beyond the jail time and fines prescribed by statute.
 These are known as collateral consequences.

-Collateral consequences occur as the result of a criminal conviction, but they do not stem directly from the case itself.
+Collateral consequences result from a criminal conviction, but they do not stem directly from the case itself.
 These consequences occur even though a judge does not include them in their sentence.

 The collateral consequences that result from a felony or misdemeanor are significant.
 You have the potential to lose some of your constitutional rights following a conviction.